What Are ESG Factors?

 According to a recent Bloomberg analysis, the average ESG fund has fallen by roughly 12 percent this year, which is about half the decrease seen by the S&P 500 Index over the same period.
 A separate analysis of about 200 funds by Morningstar found that ESG funds have fared better than their conventional counterparts, and their performance is overrepresented in the top quartiles of their peer groups.

 Research conducted even before the current crash supports the idea that ESG funds do better than traditional funds during times of market volatility.
-BlackRock noted in a 2019 white paper that ESG funds were more resilient during downturns, and a Morningstar analysis found that, when the S&P 500 fell by more than 7 percent during the first week of February 2018, two-thirds of ESG funds outperformed their peers.
+One 2019 white paper noted that ESG funds were more resilient during downturns, and a Morningstar analysis found that, when the S&P 500 fell by more than 7 percent during the first week of February 2018, two-thirds of ESG funds outperformed their peers.

 Of course, the stronger performance of ESG funds in the current crisis may be largely because ESG funds have avoided or limited their exposure to fossil fuels and other industries heavily reliant on oil and gas, such as airlines and cruise ships, which has insulated ESG funds from the collapse in the price of oil.